 Streamlined statewide employment regulations allow job creators to spend less time sorting out often conflicting and complicated bureaucratic hurdles, and focus more time investing in their employees, their businesses and their communities.

 This legislation would prohibit a municipality or county from requiring certain employment benefits or policies--A municipality or county may not adopt any policy that exceeds or conflicts with federal or state law relating to any form of employment leave, hiring practices, employment benefits, scheduling practices, or other terms of employment.

 - Prohibit an employer from instituting their own employment benefits packages, leave time, or flexible work schedules,

 - Affect any policy that prohibits employment discrimination,

 - Affect a contract entered between a private employer or entity and a governmental entity.

 Senate Bill 15 was filed by Senator Brandon Creighton on February 12, 2019.
 Its companion, House Bill 1654 was filed on February 12, 2019 by Representative Craig Goldman.
-SB 15 was voted favorably on February 28 in Senate State Affairs, as substituted.
-As of April 3, SB 15 is still awaiting a vote on the Senate floor.
+SB 15 was voted favorably on February 28 in Senate State Affairs, as substituted, where it remains.
 In the meantime, Senator Creighton has filed SB 2485 (employment benefits), SB 2486 (scheduling practices), SB 2487 (leave policies), and SB 2488 (criminal history information) all of which would prohibit cities from enacting ordinances in these specific areas of employment law.
 These bills passed the Senate, passed out of House State Affairs, and were reported to the House Calendars Committee but were not considered on the House floor.
 Note: While these bills did not pass, TRA will be supporting the Third Court of Appeals ruling that finds local paid sick leave ordinances unconstitutional.
 That ruling is currently pending before the Texas Supreme Court. (updated May 23, 2019).